 - Rule 6.
-Avoid wheat products and only consume the “natural-growing grains” listed in the guide.
+Avoid wheat products and only eat the “natural-growing grains” listed in the guide.

 - Rule 8.
 Avoid canned or seedless fruits.

 There are no specific nutrient guidelines.
-However, this diet is low in protein, as it prohibits beans, lentils, and animal and soy products.
+However, this diet is low in protein, as it prohibits beans, lentils, meat, and soy products.
 Protein is an important nutrient needed for strong muscles, skin, and joints (

 For example, the “Bio Ferro” capsules claim to treat liver issues, cleanse your blood, boost immunity, promote weight loss, aid digestive issues, and increase overall well-being.

-Furthermore, the supplements don’t contain a complete list of nutrients or their quantities, making it difficult to know whether they will meet your daily needs.
+Yet, the supplements don’t contain a complete list of nutrients or their quantities, making it difficult to know whether they’ll meet your daily needs.

-Summary The Dr. Sebi diet has eight main rules that must be followed.
-They mainly focus on avoiding animal products, ultra-processed food, and taking his proprietary supplements.
+The Dr. Sebi diet has eight main rules that you’re supposed to follow.
+They mainly focus on avoiding animal products, steering clear of ultra-processed food, and taking proprietary supplements.

-While Dr. Sebi’s diet is not designed for weight loss, you may lose weight if you follow it.
+While Dr. Sebi’s diet isn’t designed for weight loss, you may lose weight if you follow it.

-The diet discourages eating a Western diet, which is high in ultra-processed foods and loaded with salt, sugar, fat, and calories (
+The diet discourages following a Western diet, which is high in ultra-processed foods and loaded with salt, sugar, fat, and calories (

-A 12-month study in 65 people found that those who followed an unlimited whole-food, low-fat, plant-based diet lost significantly more weight than people who did not follow the diet (
+A 12-month study including 65 people found that those who followed an unlimited whole-food, low fat, plant-based diet lost significantly more weight than those who didn’t follow the diet (

 Furthermore, most foods on this diet are low in calories, except for nuts, seeds, avocados, and oils.
-Therefore, even if you ate a large volume of approved foods, it’s unlikely that it would result in a surplus of calories and lead to weight gain.
+Therefore, even if you ate a large volume of approved foods, it’s unlikely that doing so would result in a surplus of calories and lead to weight gain.

-However, very-low-calorie diets usually cannot be maintained long term.
+However, very low calorie diets usually cannot be maintained in the long term.
 Most people who follow these diets regain the weight once they resume a normal eating pattern (

-Since this diet does not specify quantities and portions, it's difficult to say whether it will provide enough calories for sustainable weight loss.
+Since this diet doesn’t specify quantities and portions, it’s difficult to say whether it will provide enough calories for sustainable weight loss.

-Summary The Dr. Sebi diet is not designed for weight loss but is very low in calories and limits processed food.
+The Dr. Sebi diet isn’t designed for weight loss but is very low in calories and limits processed food.
 Therefore, you may lose some weight if you follow this diet.

 One benefit of the Dr. Sebi diet is its strong emphasis on plant-based foods.

-Furthermore, most people are not eating enough produce.
-In a 2017 report, 9.3% and 12.2% of people met the recommendations for vegetables and fruit, respectively (
+Furthermore, most people do not eat enough fresh produce.
+In one report, only 9.3% and 12.2% of people in the United States met the recommendations for vegetables and fruit, respectively (

 Moreover, the Dr. Sebi diet promotes eating fiber-rich whole grains and healthy fats, such as nuts, seeds, and plant oils.
-These foods have been linked to a lower risk of heart disease (
+These foods are linked to a lower risk of heart disease (